sebivenlo/Kafka-workshop-2020/README.md

 For the successful participation in the workshop, [Docker](https://www.docker.com/get-started) as well as a IDE (e.g. [IntelliJ](https://www.jetbrains.com/idea/download/) or [Netbeans](https://netbeans.apache.org/download/index.html))have to be previously installed by the participants.
 If using Netbeans then a http request client should be installed such as [Postman](https://www.postman.com/downloads/) to be used sending requests from the Demo project.
 ## Starting up the demo project (Spring Apache Kafka)
-The demo project is a Maven project which has been set up using the Spring boot Apache Kafka Template which uses The spring for Apache kafka dependency and spring web dependancy
+The demo project is a Maven project which has been set up using the Spring boot Apache Kafka Template which uses The spring for Apache kafka dependency and spring web dependancy.
+If you want to experiment with setting up a spring boot Apache kafka project this can be done on [Spring](http://start.spring.io/).

 1. First clone the repository.

 2. Then run `docker-compose up` in the root of the repository, docker will now download and start kafka and zookeeper for you.